Incorporate enterprise testing strategy — myths vs reality?

 What are test strategies?

-Practical test strategy definition:
+Practical test strategy conception:

-Rapid software testing — a test strategy is the set of ideas that guides our choices about what testing to do.
+Rapid software testing engineering — a test strategy is the set of ideas that guides our choices about what testing to do.

 The focus lies in: